-Staying with the boat can also make survival a successful group effort!
-Share warmth, faith and confidence.
-Climbing out of the water, and huddling with others, slows heat loss and the impaired judgment it can bring.
+There’s another reason to stay with the boat.
+It’s the best way to keep everyone together, and make surviving a group effort.
+Together you can share warmth, faith and confidence.
+Climbing onto the overturned hull and huddling with others slows heat loss and the impaired judgment hypothermia can bring.
 “If you believe you’re going to be rescued, and don’t panic” — and stay with the boat, Todd says, “that can be a huge factor.”

 The U.S. Coast Guard is asking all boat owners and operators to help reduce fatalities, injuries, property damage, and associated healthcare costs related to recreational boating accidents by taking personal responsibility for their own safety and the safety of their passengers.
 Essential steps include: wearing a life jacket at all times and requiring passengers to do the same; never boating under the influence (BUI); successfully completing a boating safety course; and getting a Vessel Safety Check (VSC) annually from local U.S. Coast Guard Auxiliary, United States Power Squadrons(r), or your state boating agency’s Vessel Examiners.
 The U.S. Coast Guard reminds all boaters to “Boat Responsibly!”
 For more tips on boating safety, visit www.uscgboating.org.